adevur/docker-easy-samba/docs/DOCUMENTATION.md

 // about "ca" parameter:
+    // the simplest thing you can do is letting ConfigGen retrieve automatically remote container's certificate through negotiation const remote = ConfigGen.remote("localhost", 9595, "my-secret-token");

-    // if the remote container has a self-signed certificate, you should pass it to this function
+    // if the remote container has a self-signed certificate, you can pass it to this function
     //  NOTE: the self-signed certificate is located into the remote container at path "/share/config/remote-api.cert" (so you can copy it to all the clients) const remote = ConfigGen.remote("localhost", 9595, "my-secret-token", require("fs").readFileSync("/path/to/remote-api.cert", "ascii"));

-    // if the remote container has a certificate that's been signed by a global-recognized Certification Authority, you don't have to pass a certificate const remote = ConfigGen.remote("www.example.com", 9595, "my-secret-token");
+    // if the remote container has a certificate that's been signed by a global-recognized Certification Authority, you can pass "global" as certificate const remote = ConfigGen.remote("www.example.com", 9595, "my-secret-token", "global");

-    // if you don't care about security (e.g. you're just testing), you can also disable certificate verification process
+    // if you don't care about security (e.g. you're just testing), you can also disable certificate verification process, passing "unsafe" as certificate
-    //  NOTE: this will work with both self-signed certificates and global-recognized Certification Authorities const remote = ConfigGen.remote("localhost", 9595, "my-secret-token", "unsafe");
+    //   SUGGESTION: use this only for testing and only if certificate negotiation is not available on the remote container const remote = ConfigGen.remote("localhost", 9595, "my-secret-token", "unsafe");
 ```